Skip to main content

 General state park rules

-• State parks and recreation areas are open 8 a.m. to 10 p.m. daily.
+• State parks and recreation area day-use hours are open 8 a.m. to 10 p.m. daily.

-Only registered campers are allowed in the park after 10 p.m. with the exception of specified events.
+Only registered campers are allowed in the campgrounds after 10 p.m. except for specified events.

 Learn about the Recreation Passport »